krigjo25/python/Games/MiniGames/intgames/README.md

 Based on level the difficulty may vary, but the user gets a hint if the user types in a less or greater than answer.

-USAGE : In your terminal type python games.py, follow the instuctions given by the prompted message
+> USAGE : In your terminal, type intgames.py -h to view the commands available for the game

 ### The Little proffesor